-The HTH GSE Student Catalog/Handbook is updated and approved annually by the faculty as part of the Institutional Review Process.
-A copy of the catalog is available to all students via the GSE website or in print upon request.
+The HTH GSE Student Handbook is updated annually as part of the Institutional Review Process.
+A copy of the catalog is available to all students digitally on the program website or in print upon request.

 As English proficiency is a requirement for admission to the GSE, Enrollment Agreements and other written information will not be provided in any languages other than English.
 All course instruction will occur in English.